-Dick on Click on the top right side of the interface.
+Click on Click on Click on Click on the top right side of the interface.
 The window "Quit?" will appear with the following message: "You are about to be disconnected ".
-Click on Quit or on Cancel if you do not 🔟 Click on wish to log off.
+Click on Quit or on Cancel if you do not wish to log off.